Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Why Use LightningDataModule?
 ============================

 The :class:`~pytorch_lightning.core.datamodule.LightningDataModule` was designed as a way of decoupling data-related hooks from the :class:`~pytorch_lightning.core.lightning.LightningModule` so you can develop dataset agnostic models.
-The :class:`~pytorch_lightning.core.datamodule.LightningDataModule` makes it easy to hot swap different datasets with your model, so you can test it and benchmark it across domains.
+The :class:`~pytorch_lightning.core.datamodule.LightningDataModule` makes it easy to hot swap different Datasets with your model, so you can test it and benchmark it across domains.
 It also makes sharing and reusing the exact data splits and transforms across projects possible.

 Read :ref:`this <datamodules>` for more details on LightningDataModule.